 Our students learn to play the recorder for many reasons.
 We use this particular instrument as our melody choice for many pieces that we learn.
 Much like our voice, the recorder has a lovely light sound that is perfect for playing melodies and harmonies accompanied by our xylophones, metallophones, glockenspiels, drums and other percussion.
 We also do a lot of composing and literacy lessons with our recorders as the primary sound source.
 We play recorder in almost every class, even when it isn’t the focus of the lesson.
 Many times the children will ask to learn a xylophone melody on recorder, so I feel that it has become another wonderful musical tool for exploration for our students.

-Our Recorder Karate program is a huge part of our music curriculum in grades 3-5.
-Many teachers across the United States use this program idea in some form or another.
-I have taken the wonderful motivational tools offered by the program and changed the format slightly for our students.
-I have created 3 basic packets of music including 6-8 songs for each grade.
-The music in each packet gets progressively more difficult.
-Third grade begins with a limited note range, limited rhythmic patterns, and only a few meter changes.
-The 4th grade packet uses an extended range of notes as well as more difficult rhythms, new forms, and new meters.
-The 5th grade packet includes more advanced musical elements as well as longer pieces with more complicated fingering passages.
+Our Rainbow Recorder program is a large part of our music curriculum in grades 3-5.
+(It is modeled after the very popular Recorder Karate program that many schools in America use.)
+I have created 3 basic packets of music including 6 songs for each grade or level.
+The music in each packet gets progressively more difficult and follows the colors of the rainbow in order of difficulty.
+Third grade or Level One begins with a limited note range, limited rhythmic patterns, and only a few meter changes.
+The 4th grade packet or Level Two uses an extended range of notes as well as more difficult rhythms, new forms, and new meters.
+The 5th grade packet or Level Three packet includes more advanced musical elements as well as longer pieces with more complicated fingering passages.
 You can see all the songs and musical concepts if you click on the hyperlinks above.
 Students get copies of these packets at the beginning of each year to take home.
 They are expected to practice a few times each week.
 There are many links on my website to help them practice.
-We have 3 sessions of Recorder Karate lessons a year: one in the beginning of the year, one in January, and one in June.
-This gives the students ample time to work on improving their skills at home throughout the year as we continue to explore other uses of the recorder in class.
+We will have several sessions of Rainbow Recorder lessons spaced throughout the year.
+This gives the students ample time to work on improving their skills at home as we continue to explore other uses of the recorder in class.

 Some children who really love to play end up advancing at a faster pace than the class.
 For these students, I have created the “Challenge Belts.”
-Once they achieve their black belt, they can begin to work on any of the challenge belt pieces.
+Once they achieve their full rainbow of belts (red, orange, yellow, green, blue, purple), they can begin to work on any of the challenge belt pieces.
 There are quite a variety of challenge belts to peek the interest of any kid: patriotic music, duets, solos accompanied by piano, compositions, scales and arpeggios, classical music, and multi-cultural pieces from around the world.
 They can choose the belts they want explore.
 All of these materials can be found on the Challenge Belts link.

 Another great aspect of our school’s recorder curriculum is our 4th and 5th Grade Advanced Recorder Ensembles.
 You can learn more about these special opportunities for students if you visit the Recorder Ensemble Page Link.